 - Pinch dried dill or chopped fresh dill

 - 8 slices bread

-- In a food processor, quickly break up chickpeas, celery, and dill pickle until they are flaky and combined, but not to the point of becoming a creamy spread.
-(You may need to stop and scrape down the sides, so that everything breaks up evenly.)
+- Put drained chickpeas, celery, dill pickle, vegan mayonnaise, stoneground mustard, celery seed, dried dill, and salt into a food processor.
+Pulse until the ingredients are flaky and combined, but not to the point of becoming a creamy spread.
+(Occasionally stop and scrape down the sides, so that everything breaks up evenly.)